-Boom and the U.S. Air Force are prepared to advance commercial supersonic flight, recently entering into a three year strategic cost-share partnership ($30 million/$30 million match) designed to accelerate research and development on Overture, Boom’s sustainable, commercial supersonic airliner.
+Boom and the U.S. Air Force are prepared to advance commercial supersonic flight, recently entering into a three year strategic partnership valued at up to $60 million.
+The goal is to accelerate research and development on Overture, Boom’s sustainable, commercial supersonic airliner.

 Known as the Strategic Funding Increase (STRATFI), the contract was awarded through AFWERX, the Air Force’s innovation arm.
 AFWERX programs are designed to fast-track the development and transition of commercial innovations into the Air Force.
 The AFVentures division, which functions as an early-stage “investor,” partners with the private sector to accelerate commercialization and grow the number of companies working with the U.S. military.